BigIskander/wetv_getsubtitles/README.md

 Extension was made only for educational purposes.

-How to install:
+How to install, instruction for Google chrome:
 1. Download and unpack the content of this repository
 2. Open url <code>chrome://extensions/</code> in browser or in browser menu: Settings -> Extensions
-3. Turn on the "Developer mode" option
+3. Turn on "Developer mode" option
-4. "Load unpacked" extension
+4. Push "Pack extension" button
-5. Select the folder with the extension and install it
+6. Select the folder with the extension and push "Pack extension" button
+7. Drag packed extension (file with .crx extension) in to the browser window
+8. The browser will offer you to install the extension, just install it
-6. You can turn off the "Developer mode" option now, extension will continue to work
+9. You can turn off the "Developer mode" option now, extension will continue to work
-7. Pin down the extension in top meny of browser.
+10. Pin down the extension in top meny of the browser.

 How to use:
 1. go to wetv.vip and open any video you want to watch